Our staff will respond to your query promptly and provide detailed information to your questions.

 Today, your Hurtigruten voyage will come to an end when you arrive in the City of Seven Mountains, Bergen.
 But before that, you still have a few nautical miles of fascinating scenery ahead of you such as the picturesque Nordfjord below the enormous Jostedalsbreen glacier, Norway’s longest fjord - the mighty Sognefjord and the picturesque Bergen Archipelago.
 Take home your memories of the world’s most beautiful voyage and the many seafaring companions and friends you’ve made along the way.

 Optional Add Ons

-FROM Price per person, twin share, ARCTIC SUPERIOR CABIN.
+FROM Price per person, twin share, inside cabins.
 Please be aware that the cabins are subject to availability and the prices subject to change while booking due to our flexible pricing system.

 When securing your cabin with us, please take note of the dimensions of the cabin to ensure that you are satisfied with its size.
 There is additional storage room available on board if you wish and you just need to contact staff to request it when you are on board.